We will begin in Ecclesiastes 3:10-15. I have gone over these verses a number of times, but there is even more than we have already gone over.

 It is so readily available that God's judgment, the proofs, leaves mankind without justification for not knowing of His existence.
 Virtually everybody is confronted by the question of God's existence, and what is really difficult is proving that God does not exist!

-Most people merely except His existence but fail to investigate any further.
+Most people merely accept His existence but fail to investigate any further.
 On the other extreme are those who utterly reject it, because they have faith only in what they call science.
 That faith regarding God is an impossibility because they have no scientific answer to where life came from.

 Think about that—they have no scientific answer to where life came from.
 What that leads to is that evolution is a faith, it is a religion, and evolution can only take place after life already exists.
 That is such a simple proof—that life had to be there before any evolution whatsoever takes place.
 God makes it very clear that He gave life.